Relocated to Nashville and ready to mix your stuff.

 Elsewhere on the site is information about our studio, equipment, personnel, and history.

-TRC's mixing desk is an Avid S6 M40-32-9-D. Analog channel strips (Avalon, Rupert Neve Portico II and Shelford, Universal Audio, Chandler EMI, Manley and Trident 80B), racks of preamps (more than pictured), and a Studer 24-track are also in Control Room 4A.
+TRC's mixing desk is an Avid S6 M40-32-9-D. Control Room 4A also has a Studer 24-track, analog channel strips (Avalon, Rupert Neve Portico II and Shelford, Universal Audio, Chandler EMI, Manley and Trident 80B), and racks of preamps, compressors and other processing gear.
 The tracking room has a robust mic locker (more than 50 and counting) and is big enough to be comfortable for a rhythm section, or for overdubbing strings, horns or vocals.
 Floor plan and equipment list are at the Gear tab.

 — Mike Schatzlein